Bridging loans arranged fast, from the whole market

 Explore ›How bridging loans work

 A bridge loan is a short-term loan secured against a property you own or are buying.
-It is interest-only, and you repay the loan in full at the end of the term through a planned exit such as a sale or refinance.
-A bridge runs for weeks to months, so bridging finance is priced monthly.
+It is commonly interest-only, and you repay the loan in full at the end of the term through a planned exit such as a sale or refinance.
+A bridge runs for a defined short term, so bridging finance is often priced monthly.

 Different types of bridging loans